-In 2015, Attorney Chris S. Dodig settled a medical malpractice claim for $1.8 million on behalf of a single mother and her young child from Berkshire County, Massachusetts.
-The case centered around allegations that a medical office failed to diagnose hydrocephalus, a dangerous medical condition that can cause brain injury.
-The claim alleged that regular head circumference measurements were taken, which over a period of months were increasingly above the 95th percentile for children of the same age, but that the providers failed to appreciate the significance of the increasing head size, a strong indicator of fluid buildup around the brain and hydrocephalus.
+In 2015, attorney Chris S. Dodig settled a medical malpractice claim for $1.8 million on behalf of a single mother and her young child from Berkshire County, Massachusetts.
+The case centered on allegations that a medical office failed to diagnose hydrocephalus, a dangerous medical condition that can cause brain injury.
+The claim alleged that regular head circumference measurements were taken, which over a period of months were increasingly above the 95th percentile for children of the same age, but that the providers failed to appreciate the significance of the increasing head size, a strong indicator of fluid buildup around the brain that causes hydrocephalus.
 The child was finally taken to a local emergency room where the correct diagnosis was made.
 The child required emergency surgery to place a shunt to drain fluid from around the brain.
-Attorney Dodig and the Donovan & O'Connor team argued the child suffered permanent brain injury because the hydrocephalus was allowed to progress without being properly diagnosed, delaying treatment.
+Attorney Dodig and the Donovan O'Connor & Dodig, LLP, team argued the child suffered permanent brain injury because the hydrocephalus was allowed to progress without being properly diagnosed, delaying treatment.

-In 2014, Attorneys Chris S. Dodig and Gregory P. Howard, served as Massachusetts counsel, in a medical malpractice case that settled for $16.05 million, on behalf of a family, whose baby suffered severe brain damage at birth, following a placental abruption.
-This settlement is among the largest pre-trial medical malpractice recoveries in Massachusetts.
-The parties agreed that the parties' names and all identifying information regarding the case, would be kept confidential.
+In 2014, attorneys Chris S. Dodig and Gregory P. Howard served as Massachusetts counsel in a medical malpractice case that settled for $16.05 million on behalf of a family whose baby suffered severe brain damage at birth, following a placental abruption.
+This settlement is among the largest pretrial medical malpractice recoveries in Massachusetts.
+The parties agreed that the parties’ names and all identifying information regarding the case would be kept confidential.
 The primary allegations in the case were that the nurses delayed in triaging the patient and did not timely institute electronic fetal monitoring.
-Once electronic fetal monitoring was initiated, it became apparent that the fetus was suffering from Bradycardia.
+Once electronic fetal monitoring was initiated, it became apparent that the fetus was suffering from bradycardia.
 The plaintiffs also alleged the child was not delivered quickly enough after fetal distress was recognized, and that after the child was born, resuscitation procedures were not performed appropriately.
-Twelve expert witnesses in the field of OB/GYN, Neonatology, Hematology, Physiatry, Nursing, Neuroradiology, Vocational Rehabilitation, and Economics, were retained on behalf of the injured child and family.
-This extraordinary recovery will easily provide the child's lifelong medical needs.
+Twelve expert witnesses in the field of OB-GYN, neonatology, hematology, physiatry, nursing, neuroradiology, vocational rehabilitation, and economics were retained on behalf of the injured child and family.
+This extraordinary recovery will easily provide for the child’s lifelong medical needs.

-In March 2013, Chris Dodig worked with co-counsel in securing a $1,000,000 settlement on behalf of a family in a wrongful death case arising out of doctor error in failing to diagnose pregnancy-related medical conditions, including fatty liver of pregnancy.
+In March 2013, Chris Dodig worked with co-counsel in securing a $1 million settlement on behalf of a family in a wrongful death case arising out of doctor error in failing to diagnose pregnancy-related medical conditions, including fatty liver of pregnancy.

-In June 2012, Chris Dodig negotiated an $8,000,000 (eight million) settlement on behalf of a teenage boy whose undiagnosed spinal tumor resulted in lifelong paraplegia.
-Chris successfully argued that the tumor should have been diagnosed earlier and that if it had been, the boy's paraplegia would have been prevented.
+In June 2012, Chris Dodig negotiated an $8 million settlement on behalf of a teenage boy whose undiagnosed spinal tumor resulted in lifelong paraplegia.
+Chris successfully argued that the tumor should have been diagnosed earlier and that if it had been, the boy’s paraplegia would have been prevented.
 The case was litigated primarily in Springfield, Massachusetts.
 The result was the largest personal injury or medical malpractice settlement in Massachusetts in 2012.

-In October 2010, Chris Dodig negotiated a $5,900,000 settlement on behalf of the families of two men killed in a tractor-trailer rollover accident in Vermont.
-The tractor-trailer driver was operating at an excessive speed and had failed to properly secure the heavy load he was transporting.
+In October 2010, Chris Dodig negotiated a $5.9 million settlement on behalf of the families of two men killed in a tractor-trailer rollover accident in Vermont.
+The tractor-trailer driver was going too fast and had failed to properly secure the heavy load he was transporting.
 Several Federal Motor Carrier Safety Administration regulations were violated.
 Most of the depositions were conducted in Rutland, Burlington and Brattleboro, Vermont.

-In June 2010, Chris Dodig negotiated a $1,000,000 settlement in a failure to diagnose cancer case on behalf of a Pittsfield, Massachusetts, family.
-The client had a chest X-ray performed which showed a suspicious lesion.
-This finding was not followed up on.
-It was not until three years later that the lung cancer was finally diagnosed.
-If the delay in diagnosis had not occurred, the cancer would have been very treatable.
+In June 2010, Chris Dodig negotiated a $1 million settlement in a failure to diagnose cancer case on behalf of a Pittsfield, Massachusetts, family.
+The client had a chest X-ray, which showed a suspicious lesion.
+This finding was not followed up.
+Lung cancer was finally diagnosed three years later.
+If the diagnosis had not been delayed, the cancer would have been treatable.

-In 2006, Chris Dodig obtained a $9.5 million judgment in the Berkshire Superior Court on behalf of a quadriplegic client victimized by domestic violence.
+In 2006, Chris Dodig obtained a $9.5 million judgment in Berkshire Superior Court on behalf of a quadriplegic client victimized by domestic violence.
 This judgment is believed to be the largest of its kind ever awarded in Berkshire County.
-Our client was able to purchase a modified home for her family, which is now fully handicap-accessible.
-She also purchased a handicap-accessible van and created a special needs trust to pay for her future needs.
+Our client was able to purchase a modified home for her family, which is now fully handicapped-accessible.
+She also purchased a handicapped-accessible van and created a special-needs trust to pay for her future needs.

-Jay O'Connor and Chris Dodig secured a $1,200,000 (1.2 million) settlement on behalf of a North Carolina child who suffered birth and delivery injuries, including cerebral palsy, as a result of negligently delayed delivery after fetal distress.
-The alleged malpractice took place at an Armed Forces hospital in California.
+Jay O’Connor and Chris Dodig secured a $1.2 million settlement on behalf of a North Carolina child who suffered birth and delivery injuries, including cerebral palsy, as a result of negligently delayed delivery after fetal distress.
+The alleged malpractice took place at an armed forces hospital in California.

-Chris Dodig worked with co-counsel in a products liability case that settled prior to trial for $1,400,000 involving a Pittsfield, Massachusetts, client who developed mesothelioma as a result of asbestos exposure.
+Chris Dodig worked with co-counsel in a product liability case that settled prior to trial for $1.4 million involving a Pittsfield, Massachusetts, client who developed mesothelioma as a result of asbestos exposure.